Gaming Headset vs. Headphones + Mic: Which is better in 2022?

 Most gaming headset mics are unidirectional; this means they only accept sound from a single direction.
-This quite advantageous as other gamers on the other end will not be able to hear and other noises from your house.
+This is quite advantageous as other gamers on the other end will not be able to hear other noises from your house.

 With omnidirectional mics, the mic records everything in a 360 degrees pattern.
 An omnidirectional mic could come in handy if you are constantly changing your position while gaming.
 Omnidirectional mics would not be good if used in a noisy environment because they record everything.

 Which Should You Choose?
 Gaming Headset or Headphone and Mic

 Selecting between a gaming headset and a headphone and mic combo is one tough decision.
 Of course, you have to weigh down the options you have to make sure you get something you can live with for the longest.

 With that said, here are some deciding factors to help you make an informed decision.